The Treatise On Ten Doubts About Pure Land

 [This improved version replaces previous versions]

-The Fifth Doubt: Doubt Of Attaining Birth Despite Being Bound
+The Fifth Doubt: Doubt Of Attaining Birth Despite Being Completely Bound

-Question: Bound ordinary beings have evil karma that is thick and heavy, with all afflictions, that are not in the least severed.
-As the Western Pure Land [of Amitā(bha) Buddha (Amituofo)] transcends the three spheres, how can bound ordinary beings attain birth there?
+Question: Completely bound ordinary beings have evil karma that is thick and heavy, with all afflictions, that are not in the least severed.
+As the Western Pure Land [of Amitā(bha) Buddha (Amituofo)] transcends the three realms, how can completely bound ordinary beings attain birth there?

 Answer: There are two kinds of conditions.
 The first, is Self-Power.
 The second, is Other-Power.